Puberty is the series of changes our bodies and brains go through as we grow to become sexually mature adults.

 - More sweat and body odour

-On the inside, our sexual organs develop and start working so that we start to have periods.
+On the inside, our testicles develop and start working so that we start to produce sperm.

-From this point onwards (until around the age of 50), we can now get pregnant.
+From this point onwards, and so long as we’re healthy, we can now get someone pregnant.

 How does puberty affect my mind and feelings?

 - Low moods